 How do we talk about those haunting nightmares, the seething anger, (even over small details), or the self-loathing about things we never imagined we would have to do, and we did do them.

 There is guilt, fear, numbness and, yet, at the same time…a sense of accomplishment for doing service for others, success at making a difference in people’s lives and achievement in a challenging career.

 Complicated emotions.
 It doesn’t have to be this way…Let me help you heal the wounds…

 We just keep doing our jobs, living our lives as a military family the best we know how.
 Sometimes it is not just the returning service member that is affected.
 Often, problems occur with the wives, partners, parents and children.
 They can experience a multitude of negative emotions that can disrupt their lives and they don’t know how to deal with the emotions.

 Personally, I have experience with living the military life and the challenges it presents.
 I have navigated through the obstacles, trained with the best and will work with you so that you can live your life again.

-Counseling has shown significant progress in relieving, and even curing, some of the difficulties that face service members and/or family members.
+Counseling has shown significant results in relieving, and even curing, some of the difficulties that service members and/or family members face.

 Relationships have been reestablished and are thriving.
 There is great promise that the experienced symptoms will diminish and normalcy will return.